VPC Peering

 Detailed Steps…

-• 0.1: Login to your AWS account, and click this Launch Stack button to Launch the CloudFormation Stack for Task 1
+• 0.6: Click the yellow Launch Stack button directly below this sentence to launch the CloudFormation Stack for Task 1

 • check the boxes to acknowledge the warnings in the Capabilities section